Martin van Creveld: Iraq and Iran

+Iran is the real victor in Iraq, and the world must now learn to live with a nuclear Iran the way we learned to live with the nuclear Soviet Union and a nuclear China....
+We Israelis have what it takes to deter an Iranian attack.
+We are in no danger at all of having an Iranian nuclear weapon dropped on us.... thanks to the Iranian threat, we are getting weapons from the U.S. and Germany.In a September 2003 interview in Elsevier, a Dutch weekly, on Israel and the dangers it faces from Iran, the Palestinians and world opinion van Creveld stated, referring to the Samson Option:

 We possess several hundred atomic warheads and rockets and can launch them at targets in all directions, perhaps even at Rome.
 Most European capitals are targets for our air force….
 We have the capability to take the world down with us.
 And I can assure you that that will happen before Israel goes under.

 On 21 August 2004 edition of the International Herald Tribune van Creveld wrote, "Had the Iranians not tried to build nuclear weapons, they would be crazy."